izzybaer/goat-fellows/README.md

 ## GET /api/goats/:id

 * This GET route requires a userID and a guardianID
-  * This route will return a new goat posting on the site, with all of the properties the goat model requires.
+  * This route will return a view of a goat posting on the site, with all of the properties the goat model requires.
-  * Once a users token is verified by Bearer auth they will be allowed to create a post.
+  * Once a users token is verified by Bearer auth they will be allowed to view a goat.

 ## GET /api/guardians/:id

 * This GET route requires a guardianID
-  * This route will return a new guardian body with all of the properties that the guardian model requires.
+  * This route will return a view of a new guardian body with all of the properties that the guardian model requires.
-  * Once a users token is verified by Bearer auth they will be allowed to create themselves as a guardian.
+  * Once a users token is verified by Bearer auth they will be allowed to view themselves and others as guardians.